 Susceptibility to “political capture” because only one individual, rather than several, will be exposed to political pressures

-The advantages and disadvantages of a multi-member commission are in most respects the reverse of single-headed agency.
+The advantages and disadvantages of a multi-member commission are in most respects the reverse of a single-headed agency.
 The advantages include:

-A commission would allow different background expertise and different perspectives
+A commission would allow different background expertise and different perspectives to be represented.

-There would be a requirement for debate, particularly in relation to controversial issues
+There would be a requirement for debate, particularly in relation to controversial issues.

-A process of mutual constraint among members would discourage the adopti extreme positions
+A process of mutual constraint among members would discourage them from adopting extreme positions.

-Members could specialize n different electoral functions.
+Members could specialize in different electoral functions.

 The potential disadvantages include:

-Members might be appointed on grounds other than knowledge of and experience with the election rules
+Members might be appointed on grounds other than knowledge of and experience with the election rules.

-could a lack of stability and continuity
+Frequent turnover in membership could result in a lack of stability and continuity.

-Decisionmaking could be slower because of the need to reach a consensus or secure enough votes to act
+Decision-making could be slower because of the need to reach a consensus or secure enough votes to act.

-The authority and leadership skills of the chair could be crucial for creative, collegial and timely decision-making
+The authority and leadership skills of the chair could be crucial for creative, collegial and timely decision-making.

-There might be confusion about whether the professional staff served the chair or the entire commission
+There might be confusion about whether the professional staff served the chair or the entire commission.

-The cost of operating commission might be higher than a single-headed agency.
+The cost of operating a commission might be higher than those of a single-headed agency.

-These may be the theoretical possibilities, but what happens in practice will depend greatly on a range of factors, such as the backgrounds of the leaders, how they are appointed, the security of their tenure, the budgetary and staffing procedures and how held accountable by other parts of the political system.
+These may be the theoretical possibilities, but what happens in practice will depend greatly on a range of factors, such as the backgrounds of the leaders, how they are appointed, the security of their tenure, the EMB’s budgetary and staffing procedures and how it is held accountable by other parts of the political system.

-Appendix E
+Appendix E – Election Machinery and Voter Confidence in the Election Process

-There are a growing number of empirical studies, using opinion surveys, that seek to measure how the nature of different elect authorities and the public’s perception of them affects voter turnout public confidencesatisfaction with the elect process (Birch 2005).
-For example, one study in the US found that local election offics were themselves elected inspired less voter confidence than appointed officials (Burden et al. 2010).
-In a study of Latin American democracies, Kervel (2009) found there was greater confidence in EMBs that were perceived independent, non-partisan and professional, although the relationship was not strong.
+There are a growing number of empirical studies, using opinion surveys, that seek to measure how the nature of different electoral authorities and the public’s perception of them affects voter turnout, public confidence and satisfaction with the electoral process (Birch 2005).
+For example, one study in the US found that local election officers who were themselves elected inspired less voter confidence than appointed officials (Burden et al. 2010).
+In a study of 19 Latin American democracies, Kervel (2009) found that there was greater confidence in EMBs that were perceived to be independent, non-partisan and professional, although the relationship was not very strong.

+Appendix F – List of Interviewees

 Mark Lawson, Deputy Commissioner, Electoral Commission of New Zealand

-Surinder Kumar Mendiratta, Legal Advisor, Elect Commission of India
+Surinder Kumar Mendiratta, Legal Advisor, Election Commission of India

 Gabrielle Paten, Assistant Commissioner, Australian Electoral Commission